unc-csclub/csclub-web/content/help/openssh-keygen.markdown

     Enter passphrase (empty for no passphrase):
     Enter same passphrase again:

-This passphrase is used to encrypt the private key on your local computer, so it's recommended that you pick a strong one so that your account is not open to immediate compromise should the key files be lost.
+This passphrase is used to encrypt the private key on your local computer.
+You can use a blank passphrase for convenience, but it's recommended that you pick a strong one so that your account is not open to immediate compromise should the key files be lost.
 After entering a filename and passphrase, you'll get something like the following output:

     Your identification has been saved in /home/me/.ssh/id_rsa.
     Your public key has been saved in /home/me/.ssh/id_rsa.pub.